Cross-Connection and Backflow Prevention

-Backflow prevention is a familiar term to people who work in the water industry.
-Many of our customers have heard that phrase too, but may know little about the significant role backflow prevention plays in water quality.
+Cross-connection and backflow prevention are familiar terms to people who work in the water industry.
+You may have heard these phrases too, but may know little about the significant role backflow prevention plays in water quality.

 The Utilities Division works hard to provide high quality drinking water.
-However, once water passes from our water mains and through the meter, our customers, and backflow prevention devices play a role in protecting that water quality.
+However, once water passes from our water mains and through the meter, our customers, and backflow prevention assemblies play a significant role in protecting water quality.

 Backflow prevention assemblies are like safety belts, protecting you from events that may never happen.
 So if you have a backflow prevention assembly on your property, please do your part by making sure that your assembly is tested by a certified technician annually and have a report filed with BSI.
 If repairs are needed, be certain to have those repairs made as quickly as possible.
 Remember that if the assembly is repaired or replaced it must be retested and the test results submitted to BSI.
 If your backflow tester has any questions they can call BSI directly at 800-414-4990 or visit the BSI Online Tracking website.
 For additional information about our backflow prevention program and related issues, please call (515) 963-3538 for assistance.